 1. Do not eat or drink directly before practise and make sure your hands are clean and dry before handling your instrument.

-4. To avoid the valves becoming sluggish, you will need to clean and lubricate them fairly frequently, using the valve oil supplied with your instrument.
-It is important to remove only one valve at a time and first wipe off any residual dirt and/or oil from the valve with a lint-free cloth (for example, cotton/poplin shirting material).
-Then apply a few drops of valve oil onto the cleaned valve before relocating the valve into its original position in the valve casing.
+4. Clean and lubricate the valves using the valve oil supplied with your instrument.
+It’s important to remove only one valve at a time, wiping off any residual dirt and/or oil with a lint-free cloth.
+When the valve is out apply a few drops of valve oil, before relocating it into its position in the valve casing.
 Follow this procedure for each valve and then try blowing the instrument to check that the valves have been correctly replaced.

-8. The mouthpiece should be regularly cleaned through with a mouthpiece cleaning brush to keep the internal bore free of obstructions.
+9. The mouthpiece should be regularly cleaned through with a mouthpiece cleaning brush to keep the internal bore free of obstructions.

-9. Do not leave your instrument lying on the floor after or during practice.
+10. Do not leave your instrument lying on the floor after or during practice.
 It is better to pack the instrument away in a case or use an instrument stand to avoid accidental damage.

-11. Do not store your instrument against a source of heat such as a radiator or direct sunlight for example.
+12. Do not store your instrument against a source of heat such as a radiator or direct sunlight for example.
 Do not leave your instrument in a car overnight or anywhere else cold or damp.

-13. Enjoy your playing!
+14. Enjoy your playing!